 You can study for a Higher National Certificate (HNC), Higher National Diploma (HND) or a degree in agriculture, rural resource management, land management, countryside management, sustainable rural development or rural business management.

 Entry requirements for an HNC or HND are 1-2 Highers and for a degree are 4-5 Highers.

 You may also be able to get in at a junior level through the Modern Apprenticeship in Rural Skills, the Estate Management pathway.

 You need to hold a full driving licence.

-It can help if you have previous experience in agriculture.
+It can help if you have previous experience in agriculture, heritage or conservation.

 You can find work with private landowners, local authorities or national trusts or conservation bodies.